MAIN TYPES OF FIRE ALARM SYSTEMS: CONVENTIONAL FIRE DETECTION SYSTEMS

-Conventional Fire Detection Systems
+Advantages & Disadvantages of Conventional Fire Detection Systems

 A conventional fire alarm system is the most basic commercial system available – and generally the lowest cost system in terms of parts.
 The system operators on single wire basis with detectors and manual call points being located along the wire, finishing with an End of Line Unit (EOL).

 The advantages of a conventional system are that they tend to be cheap to put in place, providing a simple solution for buildings of low risk and simple structures where there are not many rooms.

 The main disadvantage is the volume of cable required to be installed – meaning that they can be labour intensive to install and commission.
 Faults and alarms also knock out entire zones rather than individual devices – this means that a fire/fault can only be identified in a single zone rather than pinpointing to a specific location within the building.